1.1 The Subspecialties within Finance

 Corporate Finance

-Corporate finance is also known as managerial finance, financial management, and business finance.
+One of the three main areas of finance; the area of finance that involves maximizing shareholder or owner wealth for privately held companies. is also known as Another word for corporate finance., Another word for corporate finance., and Another word for corporate finance..
 The goal of a financial manager (and firm) is to maximize shareholder wealth for publicly traded firms or to maximize owner wealth for privately held companies.

 The financial manager works toward this goal by managing the investing and financing functions of a firm.
 Here is an example.
 Suppose you and your brother-in-law decide to start your own lawn care business.
 Because you’re enrolled in this class, you volunteer to serve as the financial manager.
 Your first analysis will be on what equipment you must purchase to run your business.
 After some careful research, you decide on a John Deere riding lawn mower, a gas-operated weed eater, and a gas-operated blower.
 You will also need a trailer to transport the equipment and a truck to pull the trailer.
 Your brother-in-law has a pickup truck, so you won’t have to buy that, but you’ll have to buy a trailer.
-After carefully shopping around, you determine you will need $6,000 to invest in the equipment for your company.
+After carefully shopping around, you determine you will need $6,000 to To commit something (usually money) in hope of a return. in the equipment for your company.

 Now that you know how much you need to invest, you must determine how to finance the investment.
 If the funds are available, you and your brother-in-law could each give $3,000 and have enough to cover the cost.
 However, you may be able to borrow the money from a local bank.
 As the financial manager, you are the one to determine which is the best form of financing.
 We have simplified this example by assuming you will buy the equipment.
 However, you would also have the option to lease (rent) the equipment.
 As the financial manager, you would need to decide which option—purchasing or leasing—would be better.
-You would also need to conduct a capital budgeting analysis to see if starting the business in the first place is even a good idea financially.
+You would also need to conduct a The process of deciding what assets to buy. to see if starting the business in the first place is even a good idea financially.

 Remember, investing and financing decisions are the heart of corporate finance.
 There are other issues as well, which we will cover in this course.
 As you work through this class, you will learn the methods needed to analyze and decide whether you should buy or lease in situations like the lawn care business described above.
-You will also learn whether you should finance your firm with your own money (equity) or the bank’s money (debt).
+You will also learn whether you should finance your firm with your own money (Ownership in an asset such as a company; often another name for stock.) or the bank’s money (Money lent by a creditor to provide financing for the borrower.).

 If you’ve ever taken an accounting class, you may remember talking a lot about equity and about short- and long-term assets and liabilities.
 The chart below (known as a balance sheet) provides a visual of how assets, liabilities, and equity look in the corporate finance arena.